For Additional Local Electric Vehicle News, Join us at our Next Meeting:

 GM, Toyota battle turns electric

-Car show exhibitors plug in to buzz over electric models
+Car show exhibitors plugin to buzz on electric models

 Posted: January 15, 2008 Source: Los Angeles Times